Firestorm980/Hijax/README.md

 Hijax is a jQuery dependant plugin that uses the JavaScript History API in HTML5 and jQuery's AJAX method to dynamically replace content when new pages are loaded.
 The plugin works similarly to others such as [jQuery BBQ](https://github.com/cowboy/jquery-bbq) and [History.js](https://github.com/browserstate/history.js/).
 The difference between those plugins and this are that:

-- Hijax does not to alter the URL.
-No query strings, no hashtags or fragments.
+- Hijax does not to alter the URL for its own use.
+No query strings, no hashtags or fragments are added.
 - Hijax is progressive enhancement only.
 No backwards compatibility with browsers that don't support the History API.

 The goal of Hijax is to simply add the functionality needed in order to easily make a site load pages and switch out content via AJAX while keeping the browser functionality that users expect.